 Interventional pain management for spine-related problems

-Spine injections may be recommended to address pain that’s resistant to more conservative treatment.
+Spine injections may be recommended to address pain that is resistant to more conservative treatment.
 These procedures typically use steroid/cortisone as a strong anti-inflammatory injected directly into the area causing pain, and are performed under real-time X-ray called fluoroscopy for precision placement.

 Learn more about interventional pain management

 When spinal surgery is indicated

 The physiatrists in the Emerson Spine Program — medical doctors who specialize in physical and rehabilitation medicine — are highly trained to identify those patients whose spinal condition requires surgery.
 When spinal surgery

-is required, they’ll expedite consultation with the surgical team.
+is required, they will expedite consultation with the surgical team.

 The Emerson Spine Program

 As a new patient, you will be evaluated by Arthur Lee, DO

 , or James Spinelli, DO

 .
 Both physicians are double board-certified in physiatry, with a subspecialty in pain medicine.
 They are supported by an expert team of clinical nurses, medical assistants and administrative assistants.

 For your convenience and timely scheduling, the Emerson Spine Program offers evening and weekend hours.